-This mission means essential hospitals shoulder a disproportionate share of unreimbursed care: They constitute 5 percent of all U.S. hospitals but provide more than 17 percent of uncompensated care and 23 percent of charity care.
-This leaves them with an average operating margin one-fifth that of other U.S. hospitals.
-So, essential hospitals rely on a patchwork of federal support—including Medicaid disproportionate share hospital (DSH) payments, which Congress created to help keep these hospitals financially stable.
+As the foundation of our health care safety net, essential hospitals share a mission to ensure all people, especially the vulnerable, can access high-quality care.
+This mission means essential hospitals shoulder a disproportionate share of unreimbursed care: They constitute 5 percent of all U.S. hospitals but provide more than 15 percent of uncompensated care and 23 percent of charity care nationally.
+This leaves them with an average operating margin a third that of other U.S. hospitals.
+In normal times, essential hospitals rely on a patchwork of federal support, including Medicaid disproportionate share hospital (DSH) payments, which Congress established to help keep these hospitals financially stable.

 - More than 300 bipartisan House members, led by Reps.
 Eliot Engel (D-NY) and Pete Olson (R-TX), sent House leaders a letter urging them to delay the cuts by at least two years.

 - The House Committee on Energy and Commerce unanimously passed the Reauthorizing and Extending Community Health (REACH) Act, which would repeal $16 billion of DSH cuts in FYs 2020–2022.

 - Bipartisan leaders of the Senate Committee on Finance released a revised version of the Prescription Drug Pricing Reduction Act of 2019 that would cancel $12 billion in DSH cuts for FYs 2020 and 2021.

 - Congress passed, and the president signed, multiple government spending bills that delayed the $4 billion cut to Medicaid DSH for FY 2020.

 - The Coronavirus Aid, Relief, and Economic Security Act eliminated the $4 billion cut to Medicaid DSH in FY 2020 and reduced the $8 billion cut for FY 2021 by half, to $4 billion, and delayed its implementation until November 30, 2020.